 - What is an Internet Protocol subnet mask (IP subnet mask)?

-- What does an IP subnet mask do?
-What is it used for?
+- What is an IP subnet mask used for?

 - Where are subnet masks used?